mancini0/bazel-grpc-playground/README.md

 	<li>  CapitalizationService needs a FooService implementation injected into it.</li>
 	<li>Dagger provides the implementation of FooService, but manually creating a "new CapitalizationService(new FooServiceImpl())" produces the same error.</li>
 	</ul>

+I confirmed that changing the constructor of HyphenationService to require a concrete class does not produce the error.
+I also confirmed that changing the constructor of HyphenationService to require an interface parameter leads to the error mentioned above.

+public HyphenationService(String someDep){
+	//this constructor is fine.
+}

+public HyphenationService(SomeInterface someDep){
+	//this constructor will lead to the error described above.
+}